CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 Teleworkers, freelancers or the self-employed typically work from home-based workplaces.
 In contrast to the workplace in an office environment, employees at a home workplace * * use a workplace in their own living environment.
 It must be made possible that the professional sphere is sufficiently separated from the private sphere.
-If employees permanently use domestic workplaces, various legal requirements must also be fulfilled, for example they must comply with occupational health and ergonomic regulations.
+If employees permanently use domestic workplaces, various legal requirements must also be met, for example they must comply with occupational health and ergonomic regulations.

 A home-based workplace can not assume the same infrastructural security as is found in the offices of an institution.
 For example, often the workplace is also accessible to visitors or family members.
 Therefore, measures must be taken to achieve a level of security comparable to an office space.